MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/virtual-machines/linux/quick-create-cli.md

 This quickstart shows you how to use the Azure CLI to deploy a Linux virtual machine (VM) in Azure.
 The Azure CLI is used to create and manage Azure resources via either the command line or scripts.

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin working.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Launch Azure Cloud Shell